History of the Jews in Iraq: Post-Saddam period: 2003—present

 The last active synagogue closed a few weeks before the 2003 invasion of Iraq.
 The coalition forces bombed intelligence headquarters and founded Iraqi Jewish Archive.
 In the war's aftermath, the Jewish Agency attempted to locate all remaining Iraqi Jews and offer them the opportunity to emigrate to Israel.
 The agency identified 34 Jews in Baghdad, half of whom were over the age of 70.
 However, possibly there were more.
 While generally impoverished, some of the community members were middle class, such as two doctors.
 Ultimately, six Iraqi Jews chose to emigrate; among them was Ezra Levy, Emad Levy's father.
 After the Ba'ath Party fell, the process of establishing a new democratic government began.
 During deliberations over the Iraqi constitution, lawmakers debated whether Jews should be considered a minority group or left out of the constitution altogether.
 During the process, Israeli author Sami Michael was also invited to write the new constitution of Iraq.

-An official of Jewish Agency when visited Iraq in 2003, confirmed that Saddam made sure that the remaining Jews would not be harmed.
+In 2003, a mass of documents, manuscripts, books and ephemera belonging to the Jewish community was discovered in the basement of the headquarters of the Mukhabarat (secret police) and removed to the US for preservation.